Ansible

 ansible-vault encrypt_string --help

-Encrypting Ansible Files
+2. Encrypting Ansible files

-To create a new encrypted file, encrypted_file.yml, with vault ID dev, and get prompted for the password, use this command:
+For example, let’s create a new encrypted file, encrypted_file.yml, with vault ID dev, and get prompted for the password, use this command:

 ansible-vault create --vault-id dev@prompt encrypted_file.yml

-Encrypting an Existing File
+Encrypting an existing file

 cat file_to_be_encrypted.yml